tarantool/doc/doc/book/app_server/luajit_getmetrics.rst

 Tracing more will reveal that the problem is not the suspicious-looking statements within the function, it is the ``jit.opt.start`` call.
+(A look at a jit.dump file might help in examining the trace compilation process.)

 .. _luajit_getmetrics_example_6: